Alaa Murabit: Gates Foundation

-In 2020, she joined the Gates Foundation as a Director of Global Policy and Advocacy; she led a $350 million cross-cutting global portfolio.
-Murabit led global advocacy and research for women's health, ideating and shaping the early strategy behind the $300 million Beginnings Fund for maternal and child health.
-In 2023, she also founded For Mama, a faith-based philanthropic collaborative, which raised $13 million in its first year to improve healthcare access in fragile settings.
+In 2020, she joined the Gates Foundation as a Director of Global Policy and Advocacy, leading a $250 million global portfolio.
+Murabit led global advocacy and research for women's health, ideating and shaping the early strategy behind the $600 million Beginnings Fund for maternal and child health.
 In 2020, Murabit became a board member for Women for Women International, and in 2021 became an alternate board member for GAVI.
+Murabit established the foundation's Fragile, Conflict, and Violence-affected (FCV) Community of Practice and led its fragile-state assessment.